ardalis/Specification/docs/getting-started/faq.md

 See the [doc page](../features/select.md) on `Select` for a more detailed explanation.

 ## Which versions of EF and EF Core can I use?

+Ardalis.Specification by default sets the minimum required version.

+Which is: `EF Core 6.0.6` and `EF 6.4.4`.

-Ardalis.Specification sets the minimum required version only.
-(EF Core 6.0.6 and EF 6.4.4) But you are free to explicity install higher versions if you like.
+But you are free to explicitly set higher versions if you like.